redpanda-data/how-to-connect-code-snippets/python/readme.md

 ## Get credentials
-Note the username and password for the user to authenticate with.
+Note the username, password and SASL mechanism for the user to authenticate with.
 Go to the [Security section](../acls) to view existing users or create new users.
 Ensure that the user has ACLs to create, read and write to a topic named `demo-topic`.

 ## Create a topic
-Create a file named `admin.py` and copy and paste the code below.
-Change the sasl_mechanism, username and password fields as necessary:
+Create a file named `admin.py` and paste the code below.
+In the username, password and sasl_mechanism fields, replace the placeholder text with the actual values.

 ```python title="admin.py"
 from kafka import KafkaAdminClient